So you want to Blog?

 - Having a self-hosted blog also looks more professional; businesses will be more likely to work with you if you have your domain vs. a blogger.com or wordpress.com following your blog title.

 Canva – This is my go-to service for photo editing.
 It helps me create masterpieces, i.e., website photos & vertical pins for Pinterest.
-I love this service because although I am not an expert at creating pictures, this helps me create beautiful photos to go with my content.
-(This is crucial for a blogger) Let’s be honest; we are more likely to check out a blog post with a picture that’s beautiful and professional looking as opposed to something that looks thrown together.
+I love this service because although I am not an expert at creating pictures, this helps me create beautiful images to go with my content.
+(This is crucial for a blogger) Let’s be honest; we are more likely to check out a blog post with a picture that’s beautiful and professional looking as opposed to something that seems thrown together.
 Canva helps me achieve that professional look every time!

 If this guide helped you out, share the love!